WSU-kduncan/s24cicd-JoeyTimm/README-CD.md

 - To start a webhook,

 ## Auto-start webhook service on system boot
+- To get the webhook to auto start on system boot,

 ## How to configure Github or Dockerhub to message the listener